josuepalacioss/8-Bit-Binary-Calculator-CircuitVerse-CS-3503/README.md

-Course: CS 3503 – Computer Organization & Architecture
-Author: Josue Palacios

 This project showcases a fully functional 8-bit binary calculator built in CircuitVerse, designed to perform fundamental arithmetic operations at the logic gate level.
-The project demonstrates a deep understanding of digital logic, combinational and sequential circuit design, and modular subcircuit construction.
+The project demonstrates an understanding of digital logic, combinational and sequential circuit design, and modular subcircuit construction.

 Features & Modules
   8-Bit Ripple-Carry Adder: Constructed using chained full-adders; verified via truth tables and binary test cases.